RayanBassetti/data-2020/README.md

     - A better handle of the number of queries/filters to apply to call the alertes
     - Refresh the list when an alert status changes

+- React Hooks :
+    - UseEffect/UseMemo, still struggling to properly understand how they work

 ### GROUPE 14 : BASSETTI - COLLIGNON - BOUSSAID - MISBACH